 Our physical therapists have over 130 years of cumulative experience evaluating and treating sensory-motor, neuromuscular, musculoskeletal, and other movement disorders and injuries.

-They work with the family and child to improve or restore the child’s ability to participate in the functional, safe exploration of their environment and participate in their community activities.
+They work with both the client and their family to improve or restore the child’s ability to participate in the functional, safe exploration of their environment and participate in their community activities.
 Physical therapy also addresses many conditions to prevent secondary complications and resolve painful movements.

 Our occupational therapists provide skilled services to help children gain independence and ease the challenges of caregivers.